terrydievendorf/sea-c16-javascript/README.md

 Have a look at the textbook for the course: http://hankyates.github.io/F2-javascript-textbook/

-And joing the chatroom for the class: https://gitter.im/codefellows/sea-c16-javascript
+And join the chatroom for the class: https://gitter.im/codefellows/sea-c16-javascript

+If you're unfamiliar with the command line or want a refresher check out this introductory tutorial: http://code.tutsplus.com/tutorials/the-command-line-is-your-best-friend--net-30362